ethstorage/op_monitor/README.md

 - [x] safe/finalized height of op-node doesn't halt growing
 - [x] safe/finalized height of op-node doesn't reorg
 - [x] L1 fee scalar adjustment alerts (ETH/QKC ratio change & uint32 overflow protection)
-- [ ] op-batcher/op-proposer are sending transactions in time
+- [x] op-proposer/op-challenger are sending transactions in time (via Etherscan API)
-- [ ] transactions from op-batcher/op-proposer doesn't fail

 If an alarm is triggered, an email is sent immediately.
 Otherwise, if no alarm occurs within 24 hours, a liveness email is sent.